 How Export Controls Can Affect Research

-Main impacts of export controls on Sponsored and Un-Sponsored research:
+The main impacts of export controls on Sponsored and Un-Sponsored research include

-- Sponsors can restrict foreign nationals (students, post docs and visiting scholars) from accessing or participating in on-campus research,
+- Restrictions on foreign nationals (students, post docs and visiting scholars) from accessing or participating in on-campus research

-- Sponsors can restrict the dissemination or publication of research results (i.e. via Distribution Statements on Technical Documents),
+- Restrictions on the dissemination or publication of research results (i.e. via Distribution Statements on Technical Documents)

-- Sponsors can require implementation of security measures to handle export controlled items and technical data associated with research,
+- Requirements for implementation of security measures to handle export controlled items and technical data associated with research

-- U.S. export control laws can limit shipments, exchanges of information, travel and financial transactions to certain countries and nationals of those countries.
+- Limitations on shipments, exchanges of information, travel and financial transactions to certain countries and nationals of those countries

 General Areas of Concern Where Export Controls Could Apply to Research